OpenChartProject/OpenChart/OpenChart/src/Formats/README.md

 export: Chart     ---> FooConverter ---> FooChart ---> FooLoader    ---> .foo file
 ```

+Note: for the OpenChart file format, the process is simplified since the conversion step is unnecessary.

 # Benefits

 Compare the pipeline in the example with the pipeline described in the first section: